Cisco goes all in on WiFi 6

 Many experts expect the standard to be ratified late this year.

-“We expect to see volume shipments of WiFi 6 products by early next year and it being the de facto WiFi standard by 2022.”
+“We expect to see volume shipments of WiFi 6 products by early next year and it being the de facto Wi-Fi standard by 2022.”

 On top of the APs and 9600 switch, Cisco extended its software development community – DevNet – to offer WiFi 6 learning labs, sandboxes and developer resources.